 At sea, ‘Teignmouth Electron’ soon shows her deficiencies in the deep ocean.
 Crowhurst has to bail her out by bucket, and his innovative self-righting mechanism is ruined in a storm.
 If he goes on he will die, if he pulls out he will be a ruined man.
 To save face he posts a few fake positions to show he is making good progress.
 To his horror, Hallworth embellishes these to make Crowhurst appear a record-breaking sailor of “Chichester-like” stature.
 Trapped by his initial deception Crowhurst is forced to fake an entire voyage.

 The strain of doing this, his homesickness and lack of contact with his family, slowly erodes his mental state.
 The race is so tough six competitors out of nine retire.
-When one of those sinks (pushing his boat too hard to beat the ‘record-breaking’ Crowhurst) Donald is in the position of being hailed a winner, only to have the whole deception exposed.
+When one of the remaining three sinks (pushing his boat too hard to beat the ‘record-breaking’ Crowhurst) Donald is in the position of being hailed a winner, only to have the whole deception exposed.
 By now a mental wreck, Donald disappears and ‘Teignmouth Electron’ is found drifting in mid-Atlantic.
 Back ashore, abandoned by Hallworth, his family faces a media frenzy as the ‘fake voyage’ becomes headline news.

 The first thing to say about ‘The Mercy’ is that it is superbly acted.
 Colin Firth demonstrates Crowhurst’s initial breezy confidence, followed by a descent into mental breakdown without missing a beat or striking a single false note.
 It is an enthralling piece of work and rather brave to attempt to inhabit a character of such contrasting and depressing aspects.
 As his wife Clare Rachel Weisz has a less compelling role, but is effective in showing the tension of wanting to support her husband’s dreams while being left to handle the reality of everyday life, having to apply for free school meals because she has no income.
 Thewlis and Stott also score as the slightly shady publicist and the hard-headed businessman.